 A shallow ledge, which outlines the entire lake, makes this Northern Michigan attraction ideal for anchoring and relaxing the day away.
 Dock near the towns to explore some of Northern Michigan’s most beautiful sandy shores and enjoy a picnic lunch.

 Take a trip on one of the shortest ferry rides in the world: the four-car cable-guided Ironton Ferry, which transports cars, people and bikes across the narrows of Lake Charlevoix has been in operation since 1876.
 For rates and hours: Charlevoixcounty.org.

 The Sunshine is a 45-foot cruising yacht that sails on both Lake Charlevoix and Lake Michigan.
 The tours are flexible, and you can charter your own trip according to your needs.
-Purchase tickets at the kiosk across from Charlevoix City Dock #1 or call for reservations.
-231.547.0266, sunshinecharters.com.
+Purchase tickets at the kiosk across from Charlevoix City Dock #1 or call 231.547.0266 for reservations.

-Visit the 560-acre Young State Park on Lake Charlevoix, Michigan, to camp or simply to enjoy its sandy beachfront.
+Visit the 560-acre Young State Park to camp or simply to enjoy the sandy beachfront.
 A Michigan State Parks Passport is required.

 Find it: 2280 Boyne City, Rd., Boyne City, 231.582.7523.

 Depot Beach on Lake Charlevoix is adjacent to the old train depot, which is now a historical museum.
 The beach has lifeguards, playground equipment, restrooms and picnic areas.

 Ferry Beach, with its sandy swimming area, is a popular beach for families.
 Find lifeguards, playground equipment, a concession, picnic areas, and restrooms.